-Even with the help of VB to .NET migration tools, it is still necessary to plan carefully in order to ensure success.
-This whitepaper presents eight recommendations that you should take into account when planning a migration to the .NET Framework, based on Mobilize's broad experience executing successful Visual Basic 6.0 to .NET upgrade projects worldwide.
+Even with the help of VB to .NET migration tools, it is critical to plan carefully in order to ensure success.
+This whitepaper presents eight recommendations that you should take into account when planning a code migration.

-Companies currently using Visual Basic 6.0 for application development are faced with the challenge of moving away from a platform that, as of March, 2008, is no longer supported by Microsoft (1).
-One option that is available to those companies is to use automated migration technologies to help migrate these application into Microsoft’s .NET Framework, the recommended upgrade path.
+Companies still using Visual Basic 6.0 for application development are faced with the challenge of moving away from a platform that, as of March, 2008, is no longer supported by Microsoft (1).
+One option that is available to those companies is to use automated migration technologies to help migrate these application to Microsoft’s .NET Framework.
 Migrating from VB to .NET allows companies to leverage the investment in the current application, while moving into a fully-supported and updated development environment.

 There are several tools in the market that can help with the VB to .NET migration process.
 Most companies offer a black box approach with a runtime that requires a customer to pay an ongoing maintenance fee.
 Companies like Mobilize.Net offer the Visual Basic Upgrade Companion, WebMAP and other migration solutions with a proven record of successful migration projects.

-In this whitepaper we present eight recommendations that you should take into account when planning a Visual Basic 6.0 migration to the .NET Framework.
-These VB to .NET migration tips are based on Mobilize's experience performing successful Visual Basic 6.0 to .NET upgrade projects worldwide.
+In this whitepaper we present eight recommendations that you should take into account when planning a Visual Basic 6.0 migration.
+These VB to .NET migration tips are based on Mobilize.Net's experience performing thousands of Visual Basic 6.0 to .NET upgrade projects.

 The VB to .NET migration tips presented in this whitepaper are framed in this upgrade process.
-For more information, you can access Mobilize's website at www.mobilize.net.
+For more information, you can access Mobilize.Net's website at www.mobilize.net.

-A VB to .NET migration project requires you to plan for some pre-migration work.
-In this first part of the project it is necessary to perform certain activities to improve the quality of the code that will be generated during the automated migration.
+A VB to .NET migration project requires a plan for some pre-migration work.
+In this first part of the project it is essential to perform certain activities to improve the quality of the code that will be generated during the automated migration.
 There are two types of pre-migration tasks that involve changes to the Visual Basic 6.0 code base: Code Cleanup and Code Preparation.

 The Code Cleanup activity is an opportunity to perform maintenance tasks on the code that are usually put off during the regular development cycle.
 This includes removing code that is no longer used, removing redundant functions or methods, and some basic code and project restructuring.